gdbroman/broman.blog/_posts/2020/2020-08-21-everyone-has-a-teacher.md

 ---
-title: "Everybody Has a Teacher"
+title: "Everyone Has a Teacher"
-permalink: everybody-has-a-teacher
+permalink: everyone-has-a-teacher
 ---

-Everybody has
+Everyone has

 1. A boss, and
 2. A teacher